 - Take a course in each of the three fields of algebra, geometry, and probability statistics or show competency and recent involvement in each of those fields by having taken a course within the last six years from time of acceptance into the program

-Special Education Fifth-Year Program
+Special Education One-Year Intensive Program

 - This program is available to any student who wishes to complete the graduate program in General Special Education program at an accelerated pace.

 - Applications must be received by April 15 of the admitting year with courses to begin in July

 - Evidence of successful completion of an undergraduate degree in K-2, K-8, K-12, 5-12, or 7-12 teacher certification